Shef-AIRE/aire-hugo-research-group/content/authors/venet-osmanii/_index.md

 ---
 # Display name
-title: Venet Osmani
+title: Venet Osmanii

 # Username (this should match the folder name)
 authors:
-- venet-osmani
+- venet-osmanii

 # Is this the primary user of the site?
 superuser: false